Mugna46/DSS_project/doc/report_DSS.typ

 = RansomLoc family

-*Clash Royale Private* is an Android package that appears as a simple screensaver or game app but is actually a Trojan that quietly steals data.
-Once installed, it hides its icon and auto‐launches at boot, then reads incoming SMS messages, harvests contacts and call logs, and even accesses files on external storage.
+*Clash Royale Private* is an Android package that masquerades as a simple screensaver or game app but is actually a locker ransomware.
+Once installed, its MainActivity hides the app icon and an OnBoot receiver auto‐launches LockActivity at each reboot—displaying a fake lock screen, encrypting files and contacts, and preventing any escape until the ransom is paid.
-#linebreak()
-#linebreak()
-All this information is sent unencrypted to remote servers, making the app a severe threat to user privacy.

 == Static analysis